Here are 3 surprising facts about millennials and money.

 “Millennials have the greatest amount of financial concerns because most are struggling with debt, worrying about employment and living paycheck-to-paycheck,” Heckert says.

 But that struggle seems to be teaching them better priorities.
-If they had the money, almost a third of millennials would choose to pay off their credit card debt — higher than the number who said student loans or a mortgage were the top priority.
+If they had the money, almost a third of millennials would choose to pay off their credit card debt.
+Which was higher than the number who said student loans or a mortgage were the top priority.
 Why?
 While student loans may be the bigger debt, Heckert says that they typically have lower interest rates than credit cards.

 2. Gen X has higher incomes but struggles to save for retirement.